The Luckiest Green Beret of Vietnam…

 During the United States' involvement in the 2nd Indochina War (also called the Vietnam War), it was a military policy that, after a soldier received multiple awards of the Purple Heart – the decoration for combat injury or wound – that said soldier would be sent out of the combat zone.
 The idea was to spread the harm more evenly across the members of the military services.
 However, some soldiers bucked the policy by not reporting trauma up their chain of command.

-Joseph Svec was one of those soldiers.
-Born in 1947 in Texas, he went to the University of Houston before enlisting in the U.S. Army.
+Leonard Joseph Svec was one of those soldiers.
+Born in 1947 in Texas, he graduated high school in 1965 and went to the University of Houston before enlisting in the U.S. Army.
 He trained as a paratrooper, and served with the Special Forces, commonly referred to as the “Green Berets” for the distinctive headgear.
 While the details are largely classified, Svec likely participated in some of the most secretive and difficult missions of the conflict, often times behind enemy lines.
 But before he departed Southeast Asia, he had received seven Purple Hearts.
 However, he received wounds for many more (rumored by some to be near 20).

 Ultimately, he was injured to such a point that he was med-evac'ed out, and taken to Tripler Army Medical Center, located in Honolulu, Hawaii.
 There, he made a full recovery, and shared some of his insights and humor by working for the Honolulu Star Bulletin as a political cartoonist and writer.